stefansundin/truecrypt-mac/README.md

 - The installer has been patched to be compatible with OS X 10.10.
 - The file extension `.tc` is associated with TrueCrypt.

-The TrueCrypt binary has not changed or recompiled.
+The TrueCrypt binary has not been changed or recompiled.

 ## Patch it yourself